-Dependencies: FIA_UID.1 Timing of identification: fulfilled by FIA_UID.1/PERSO

-FIA_UAU.1.1 The TSF shall allow

-/PERSO 1. to establish a communication channel,

-2. to carry out the mutual authentication Protocol according to [GP] on behalf of the user to be performed before the user is authenticated.

-FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing

-/PERSO any other TSF-mediated actions on behalf of that user.
+Hierarchical to: Dependencies: No other components.
+FIA_UID.1 Timing of identification: fulfilled by FIA_UID.1/PERSO FIA_UAU.1.1 /PERSO The TSF shall allow 1. to establish a communication channel, 2. to carry out the mutual authentication Protocol according to [GP] on behalf of the user to be performed before the user is authenticated.
+FIA_UAU.1.2 /PERSO The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.